-Diversity & Inclusion drives success for companies in today’s labor market
+Diversity, Equity & Inclusion drives success in today's labor market

-The implementation of Diversity and Inclusion (D&I) in a company’s culture is an opportunity to become more innovative, address labor shortages, positively restructure internal hierarchies, and exercise social leadership.
-To harness these opportunities, companies need to embrace D&I through long-term, meaningful shifts in policy and ethos in the workplace.
-What value does D&I contribute to a company and its employees?
+The implementation of Diversity, Equity & Inclusion (DEI) in a company’s culture is an opportunity to become more innovative, address labor shortages, positively restructure internal hierarchies, and exercise social leadership.
+To harness these opportunities, companies need to embrace DEI through long-term, meaningful shifts in policy and ethos in the workplace.
+What value does DEI contribute to a company and its employees?
 And how can the challenges involved be navigated?
 This article provides practical guidance on successfully implementing D&I in the workplace in order to promote innovation and counteract the waning labor market.

 The labor market is undergoing a period of change: executives and HR professionals are confronted with a number of challenges in today’s workplace.
-An ageing population in in many countries worldwide and evolving expectations from stakeholders mean that companies need to adapt their internal structures to embrace “Diversity and Inclusion.”
-In the Roundtable discussion organized by WifOR, researchers and thought leaders from industry identified a range of opportunities for companies who pursue long-term policies anchored in D&I, whilst also positively contributing to their social footprint.
+An aging population in in many countries worldwide and evolving expectations from stakeholders mean that companies need to adapt their internal structures to embrace “Diversity, Equity & Inclusion.”
+In the Roundtable discussion organized by WifOR, researchers and thought leaders from industry identified a range of opportunities for companies who pursue long-term policies anchored in DEI, whilst also positively contributing to their social footprint.

 Diversity refers to the welcoming of a rich variety of social demographics within a company and its structure, including, among others, different nationalities, genders, ages, sexualities, and religions.